 E-commerce web hosting for Australia:?The details

-Below, we’ll get into some of the nitty-gritty of the required features of e-commerce stores, the different hosting types you can choose from, and which specific web hosting features to look out for when researching web hosting providers (we also made comparisons for e-commerce hosting for the UK, and e-commerce hosting for Canada).
-These are the same things we analyse when writing our web hosting reviews.
+Below, we’ll get into some of the nitty-gritty of the required features of e-commerce stores, the different hosting types you can choose from, and which specific web hosting features to look out for when researching eCommerce hosting providers (we also made comparisons for e-commerce hosting for the UK, and e-commerce hosting for Canada).
+These are the same things we analyse when writing our web hosting reviews for Australia.

 What Are the Differences Between E-Commerce and Normal Web Hosting?

 There are quite a few differences between e-commerce hosting and standard web hosting.
 E-commerce is obviously targeted towards online shops, which when compared to building your average website, usually requires more security, more disk space, more databases, more scalability, etc.